 The RATP app is a great resource for planning your journey.
 It has maps of all the different public transportation options and shows you the best route to take.

-Taxis are another great option if it fits in your budget.
+Taxis are another great option if it fits your Paris budget.
 There’s even a Paris taxi app so you can book one right from your phone.
 The taxis in Paris also have their own lane so they can zip around town a bit faster than other cars.

-Uber does NOT have this priviledge so that’s why we recommend taxis over Ubers in Paris.
+Uber does NOT have this privilege so that’s why we recommend taxis over Ubers in Paris.
 That’s one of our best travel tips for Paris.

 Where to Stay in Paris